Say hello

 Journey spaces

 Based on user feedback, we introduced journey spaces within the question sets.
-These spaces had different characteristics and used the different core principles of the question set patterns.
-These spaces were represented in different ratio across different journeys – depending on the product and the specific customer expectations.
+The spaces had different characteristics and used the different core principles of the question set patterns.
+They were represented in different ratio across different journeys – depending on the product and the specific customer expectations.

 These spaces were called Emotional, Functional and Transitional.